Results 51 - 60 of 91 matches

 Earth and Mind: How Geologists Think and Learn about the Earth part of SERC Print Resource Collection

 What does it mean to be a geoscientist?
 What characterizes the expertise that geoscientists bring to understanding the Earth?
 How do students develop this expertise?
 This volume brings together ...

 The Microcosmos Curriculum Guide to Exploring Microbial Space part of SERC Print Resource Collection

 This book, a product of a science education program supported by the National Science Foundation, integrates biology and life sciences through hands-on activities.
 These activities present microbes ...

-Spatial Thinking in the Geosciences part of SERC Print Resource Collection
+Spatial Ability and Earth Science Conceptual Understanding part of SERC Print Resource Collection

 Relatively little research has considered the relationship of spatial abilities with common misconceptions and broader conceptual difficulties in the Earth sciences.
 This article from the Journal of ...

 Water Towers, Pump Houses, and Mountain Streams: Students' Ideas about Watersheds part of SERC Print Resource Collection

 Daniel P. Shepardson, Jon Harbor, Bryan Wee

 The watershed concept is important in many areas of geology and environmental science, and the purpose of this study was to investigate students' ideas about watersheds and how these ideas change ...